M1dnight-ofcl/M1dnight-ofcl/README.md

 # Hello, I'm M1dnight

 ## Who is M1dnight?
 My name is m1dnight.
-I am a self taught fullstack with knowledge in:
+I am a self taught fullstack with knowledge in:<br>
 Javascript | React | Python | Lua
 <br>
 I have been coding for a year and a half as of writing this, and absolutly love it.
 My best projects can be found here, on github!